stephv729/bsale-test-api/README.md

   rails s -p 8000
 ```
 ## Usage
-Insomnia is a GUI REST client and there is collection as a JSON file in the root of this repo.
+Insomnia is a GUI REST client and there is a collection as a JSON file in the root of this repo.
 By importing it you can explore this API and get a better understanding of the requests and responses.

 Nevertheless, here is a summary of the request and responses the API can recieve and send respectively.